crudolfs/gatling-realtime-monitoring-aws-cdk/aws-cdk/README.md

 2. GatlingEcrStack: contains three ECR repositories (gatling-runner, grafana and influxdb)
 3. GatlingEcsFargateStack: contains an ECS cluster with two services (one for the gatling-runner and one for the monitoring part with grafana and influxdb)

-It is a [Maven](https://maven.apache.org/) based project, so you can open this project with any Maven compatible Java IDE to build and run tests.
+This is a [Maven](https://maven.apache.org/) based project, so you can open this project with any Maven compatible Java IDE to build and run tests.

 ## Useful commands
  * `mvn package` compile and run tests